william8341/agent-one/README.md

 # agent-one

-`agent-one` is an enterprise AI agent CLI with TUI and task execution APIs.
+`agent-one` is an enterprise AI agent CLI with TUI and task execution APIs，Lightweight Claude Code.

 ## Install and Run TUI